tstih/more/README.md

 ## Frame Control: Usage

+Back to our `Frame` control.

-The Frame control has for areas.
+It has four areas.
- * First area is the title on the top of the frame.
+ * First (top) area is the title.
 You can set it via the `Title` propety.
 It uses the `Font` property.
 You can set values of the `TitleBackColor` and `TitleFrontColor`.
 The title is adjusted by `TitleAlignment`.
-If aligned left or right, the `TitleOffset` is identation from the edge.
-Last but not least, you can increase or reduce title size by changing the value of `TitleHeight`.
+If aligned left or right, the `TitleOffset` is the identation.
+Last but not least, you can increase or reduce (even hide!) title height by changing the value of `TitleHeight`.
  * Second area is the outer border.
 This border has `OuterBorderThickness`, `OuterBorderDarkColor` and `OuterBorderLightColor`.
 By convention the dark color is used for top and left edge, and the light color for the bottom and right edge.
-For the inset effect, simply replace these colors.
+For the inset effect, simply swap these colors.
  * Third area is the inner border.
 This border has `InnerBorderThickness`, `InnerBorderDarkColor` and `InnerBorderLightColor`.
 By default the thickness is zero so no inner border is shown.